GitG3H/Face_and_Eye_Detection_in_Live_Video_Streaming/README.md

 # Live-Video-Streaming
-Live Video Streaming using Flask, OpenCV
+Detecting face and eyes in Live Video Streaming using Flask, OpenCV and bounding boxes.